HISTORIC PHILADELPHIA & MURAL ARTS ACTIVITY

 This tour weaves through both the unique 9th Street Italian Market and the neighboring streets, to discover the essence that is Philadelphia.
 Guests will be treated to a celebration of tastes as they move from store to store, meeting owners and workers and discovering the rich heritage that typifies the last 4 or 5 generations, since many of these immigrants’ ancestors arrived in the country.
 Sample the cheeses, balsamic, pasta, olives, prosciutto, preserves and meats, mixed with gelato, pastries and other sweet treats.
 You certainly won’t leave the Market hungry.
 After walking through the Italian Market, discover the hidden gems in South Philadelphia.
 Admire Isaiah Zagar’s beautiful one-of-a-kind mosaics at Magic Gardens, get to know the real South Philly from a local perspective, and wander among the colorful stalls.
 Guests will love taking a glimpse into one of the city’s most charming neighborhoods and eclectic streets.

-MUSEUM OF AMERICAN REVOLUTION & COLONIAL CHOCOLATE DEMO
+*CANCELLED* MUSEUM OF AMERICAN REVOLUTION & COLONIAL CHOCOLATE DEMO *CANCELLED*

 Monday, October 1, 1:00p – 5:00p, $100